cofacts/rumors-site/README.md

 During development, changing `LOCALE` in `.env` allows you to spin up dev server under a specific locale.
 Please set `LOCALE` to one of `en_US`, `zh_TW` or any other language code that exists under `i18n/` directory.

 When building using Docker, `LOCALE` can be provided via build args.
-See `hooks/build` for the command to use.

 ## Legal